Introduction to Machine Learning Methods

 b) Hierarchical Clustering

 Hierarchical clustering is nearly similar to that of normal clustering unless you want to build a hierarchy of clusters.
 This can come handy when you want to decide the number of clusters.
 For example, suppose you are creating groups of different items on the online grocery store.
 On the front home page, you want a few broad items and once you click on one of the items, specific categories, that is more specific clusters opens up.

 Dimensionality reduction can be considered as compression of a file.
 It means, taking out the information which is not relevant.
 It reduces the complexity of data and tries to keep the meaningful data.
 For example, in image compression, we reduce the dimensionality of the space in which the image stays as it is without destroying too much of the meaningful content in the image.

 Principal component analysis (PCA) is a dimension reduction method that can be useful to visualize your data.
 PCA is used to compress higher dimensional data to lower-dimensional data, that is, we can use PCA to reduce a four-dimensional data into three or 2 dimensions so that we can visualize and get a better understanding of the data.

 This is a guide to Machine Learning Methods.
-Here we have discuss an introduction, How do Machines Learn? classifications of machine learning and a flowchart along with a detail explanation.
+Here we have discussed basic introduction, how do machines learn? classifications of machine learning along with a flowchart with a detail explanation.
 You can also go through our other suggested articles to learn more –